VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 * Contoso must be able to evolve the system to meet new requirements and to respond to changes in the market.

+> **BethPersona:** Contoso plans to compete by being quick to respond to
+> changes in the market and to changing customer requirements.
+Contoso
+> must be able to evolve the system quickly and painlessly.

 * The system must be able to run multiple versions of its software simultaneously in order to support customers who are in the middle of